-In 2019, Splendour in the Grass will host the Deep Green Biotech Hub as a part of The Forum and The Science Tent lineup.
+In 2019, Splendour in the Grass hosted the Deep Green Biotech Hub as a part of The Forum and The Science Tent lineup.

-In collaboration with UTS Science, Inspiring Australia, and MyImpact, the Deep Green Biotech Hub will present it’s Living Lights installation, and the Deep Green Forest Tent.
+In collaboration with UTS Science, Inspiring Australia, and MyImpact, the Deep Green Biotech Hub presented it’s Living Lights installation, and the Deep Green Forest Tent.

 Read more below:

-Over 350 “algae leaves” will be grown by festival attendees inside our Deep Green Forest tent.
-These leaves will contain millions of living, breathing, algae cells, photosynthesising and producing oxygen.
+Over 350 “algae leaves” were be grown by festival attendees inside our Deep Green Forest tent.
+These leaves contained millions of living, breathing, algae cells, photosynthesising and producing oxygen.

-Our Living Lights installation – part of our Deep Green Forest activation – contains almost 300 litres of live algae, and captures about as much carbon dioxide as a small park.
+Our Living Lights installation – part of our Deep Green Forest activation – contained almost 300 litres of live algae, and captured about as much carbon dioxide as a small park.

-During the Splendour in the Grass festival, the algae within our Deep Green Forest activation will produce more oxygen than 1 hectare of Australian forest would in the same time.
+During the Splendour in the Grass festival, the algae within our Deep Green Forest activation produced more oxygen than 1 hectare of Australian forest would in the same time.
 Talk about some oxygenation!

 Splendour in the Grass 2019

-Alongside this year’s stellar lineup, Australia’s premier outdoor music festival, Splendour in the Grass, will get a sustainability boost thanks to a microscopic plant and a passionate group of young researchers affectionately dubbed “the algae crew”.
-Instead of grooving to the music beats they’ll be welcoming festival goers to the Deep Green Forest tent courtesy of the Deep Green Biotech Hub (DGBH), where they can soak up an oxygen-rich environment whilst exploring personal hopes for a sustainable future.
+Alongside this year’s stellar lineup, Australia’s premier outdoor music festival, Splendour in the Grass, got a sustainability boost thanks to a microscopic plant and a passionate group of young researchers affectionately dubbed “the algae crew”.
+Instead of grooving to the music beats the be welcomed festival goers to the Deep Green Forest tent courtesy of the Deep Green Biotech Hub (DGBH), where they soaked up an oxygen-rich environment whilst exploring personal hopes for a sustainable future.

 Read the rest of the story here: https://www.uts.edu.au/news/health-science/splendour-algae

-Splendour in the Grass plays at the North Byron Parklands from Friday 19 to Sunday 21 July.
+Splendour in the Grass played at the North Byron Parklands from Friday 19 to Sunday 21 July, 2019.
 For the location of the Deep Green Forest tent check www.splendourinthegrass.com for the site map.

 For enquiries please contact: